CMRR is available for use with Recurly, the latest version of our Stripe integration, and custom data sources.

 - MRR Breakdown — This report includes a section for upcoming MRR movements.
 To add this report to your dashboard, go to Dashboard > Settings icon > Add Report, select MRR breakdown, and click Add.
 Learn more about customizing the dashboard.

-- Customer profile — View scheduled subscription events for a specific customer in the MRR Movements table.
+- Customer record — View scheduled subscription events for a specific customer in the MRR Movements table.
 Scheduled subscription events appear before immediate subscription events.